 North of Queenstown, U.S. 301 follows a four-lane expressway through the Eastern Shore counties of Queen Annes, Kent, and Cecil.
 The expressway features controlled access with a mixture of at-grade intersections and interchanges.
 At present there are no traffic signals along the route to stop motorists.

-U.S. 301 replaced the Maryland 71 corridor between Queenstown and the Delaware state line in 1960.1 It originally continued north from Bowie into Baltimore city via the Maryland 3 corridor.
+U.S. 301 replaced the MD 71 corridor between Queenstown and the Delaware state line in 1960.1 It originally continued north from Bowie into Baltimore city via the MD 3 corridor.
 The designation switch replaced the need for U.S. 213 on the Eastern Shore and remains as a useful bypass route of the Baltimore metropolitan area for through travelers.
 Despite the through route status, efforts to upgrade U.S. 301 into a full freeway have met stiff opposition from Eastern Shore residents over the years.
-However small changes such as interchange upgrades and controlled access keep the highway from succumbing to sprawl and development.
+However small changes such as interchange upgrades and controlled access keep the highway from succumbing to ramped development.

 Governor Harry S. Nice Bridge